Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06b_ExecutionLog.md

 For example, a process may have taken a long time to be executed.
 Here you can see if a certain process action has caused the delay, perhaps sending an email, or if the process action or the process had to wait a long time for execution.

 Note that the execution log is only available for a specific time period.
 The list displays all execution logs that have been created within the time period defined for the *Lifetime execution log in days* setting.
 For detailed information, see [Lifetime execution log in days](./07a_Settings.md#lifetime-execution-log-in-days).
-If you want a process-specific view on the execution log, the same list is available for tracking a workflow process.
+If you want a process-specific view on the execution log, the same list is available when tracking a workflow process.
 For detailed information, see [Check the execution log](../Operation/09_TrackWorkflowProcess.md#check-the-execution-log).

+The following functions and fields are available for this list:

 - *Queue type*
-   The drop-down list contains all queue types created for your company.
-For detailed information, see [Create a queue type](../Integration/01_ConfigureQueueTypes.md#create-a-queue-type).
+   The drop-down list contains all queue types created for your company, see [Create a queue type](../Integration/01_ConfigureQueueTypes.md#create-a-queue-type).
 Select a specific queue type if you want to filter the list.

 - ![Only with profiling](../../Assets/Icons/Toggle.png "[Only with profiling]") Only with profiling
     Enable this toggle if you only want to view execution logs with profiling.
 For detailed information, see [Profile](06d_Profile.md).

-The following functions and fields are available in the list.

 - *Start*
    Time stamp when process action processing started.